Alexyo21/Polari3DS/README.md

 ## next update
 next build probably will:
-* better fix volume software control, need more codec docs.

 * custom cid patch for process9(testing)
-* emunand fix(maybe done);
+* emunand fix(maybe done) and testing(may take a while...);
 * and also screenshot improving... and
+* rewrite volume software control using codec, need more codec docs.
 * next time again... nighshift remake;
 * gateway sysnand support🤔